adnanademovic/rosrust/README.md

 rosrust = "0.8.2"
 ```

-Then just depend on the library with macro usage, using:
+If using Rust 2015 edition, just depend on the library with macro usage, using:

 ```rust
 #[macro_use]
 extern crate rosrust;
 ```

+Examples are written using Rust 2018, as it's the expected edition to use now.

 ## Implementation